altajvirani/PDF-Viewer/README.md

 # Open PDF File Android Example - An example project to demonstrate how to open a PDF file in Android programmatically

+   The aim of this project is to develop an Android application for viewing (reading) a PDF File (Portable Document Format) using Kotlin Programming Language.
+“PDF Viewer” app provides an environment to open PDF documents the feature of viewing a PDF file in WebView, from Internal Storage, Asset and over the Internet.
+“PDF Viewer” is an independent standalone application which can easily run an any android platform without required prerequisites or plugins.
+In PDF viewer we can see the documents directly.
+Hence, it is an open platform for viewing a pdf document.
+   The main purpose of this application is to let the user view (read) a PDF document at an instance without use of any desktop office packages.
+Here we can view a PDF through an Android based mobile phone at anywhere with the use of this application.

 ## About this Project
 This project contains a sample app that shows how to open a PDF file in Android application programmatically.
 We will build the following in this project:
-* Open PDF in WebView
-* Open PDF from the assets folder using the AndroidPdfViewer library
+* Open PDF in WebView: WebView is a view that display web pages inside your application.
+WebView makes turns your application to a web application.
+The WebView class is an extension of Android's View class that allows to display web pages as a part of your activity layout.
+So, we can use WebView to load a PDF inside the app by providing the URL of the PDF.
+* Open PDF from the assets folder using the AndroidPdfViewer library: When a PDF file is opened, it has to be opened by an external application such as Drive or another app which can render PDF.
+In order to do that the file has to be copied to a public location first and then an Intent to open it has to be created.
+Assets folder helps to bundle file with the application such as user guide, etc.
-* Open PDF from the phone storage using the AndroidPdfViewer library
+* Open PDF from the phone storage using the AndroidPdfViewer library: Lets the user to read a PDF from local storage by providing the option to select a PDF from local storage (internal storage).
-* Download file from the internet using the PRDownloader library and then open that file using the AndroidPdfViewer library
+* Download file from the internet using the PRDownloader library and then open that file using the AndroidPdfViewer library: This allows the user to view a PDF file over the internet after downloading it by providing the URL of the document.